 - There were 2 tornadoes.
 One that hit the Stantonsburg-Saratoga Area and one that hit east of Rocky Mount.

-In the November 10, 1957 edition of the Rocky Mount Telegram, it includes an article entitled, "Nature Forces Still Tough."
-It states, "Nature gave North Carolina a little roughing-up as the weekend started - a series of tornadoes, twisters and windstorms".
+In the November 10, 1957 edition of the Rocky Mount Telegram, it includes an article entitled, “Nature Forces Still Tough.”
+It states, “Nature gave North Carolina a little roughing-up as the weekend started – a series of tornadoes, twisters and windstorms”.
 The news swirling at the time indicated more than one tornado in the state.
-Officially, the CDNS recorded 3 wind events and 1 tornado for the state on November 8, 1957.
+Officially, the CDNS recorded three wind events and one tornado for the state on November 8, 1957.

 Here are some of the details from newspaper reports.